Product

 Once you become adept at financial modeling, you can help others understand the grandest of concepts, from the cost of goods sold (COGS) and corporate finance to investment banking and private equity.

-You’ll help put actual meaning into business ideas as you supplement details that officers can use to make decisions, garner investors, or hire staff.
+You’ll help make business ideas meaningful by supplementing details that officers can use to make decisions, garner investors, or hire staff.

 As an example, financial models help investors choose which projects are worth their time and money.
 Models help executives discern the most plausible marketing campaigns having the highest ROI.
 They also help production managers choose when and if purchasing new equipment is right for the company.